steintore/groovy-samsung-airconditioner/README.md

 Here we connect with the IP, MAC-address and a token.
 When connecting for the first time, we do not have a token, so we will only send the IP, and the MAC-address

+## Creating a Jar
+- Clone the project
+- run "gradle jar"
+- the jar wil be placed in the "build/libs"-folder